 Palms have long been used for their versatility and their ability to bring a tropical flair to any space.
 Bamboo palms are no exception.
-These tend to be some of the most common palms grown, especially for the indoors because they are proven to filter the air in your home!
+These tend to be some of the most common palms grown, especially for the indoors because they aren't too picky about light.
 Bamboo palms can take anything from part sun to full shade and are ideal in the filtered light of a house or apartment setting.

 This genus has more than 100 species to choose from.
-Most have lovely green foliage born on the typical pinnate leaves.
+Most have lovely green pinnate leaves.
 A few varieties have smaller leaflets, and some have fused leaflets.
 Some, like the metallica palm, have blue and green metallic-looking foliage.
 Regardless of leaf size, most bamboo palms tend to stay fairly small.

 As their name implies, bamboo palms form tall, slender trunks that often resemble bamboo, thanks to the rings around their trunks.
 Many species of bamboo palms also form suckering colonies of plants, giving them a grove-like effect.
 This isn't the case in all species, though—many are single stemmed and will never form colonies.
 Growers will often plant several of these trees in one pot to give the appearance of having colonies to make up for it.